 10. Remember to Cover Your Viewfinder When Taking Long Exposure Photos

-When your exposure time is extensive, even light creeping through your viewfinder can effect your final shot.
+When your exposure time is extensive, even light creeping through your viewfinder can affect your final shot.

-Make sure your cover your viewfinder to avoid this.
+Make sure you cover your viewfinder to avoid this.

 A cheap trick is to use black tape to cover your viewfinder and prevent light leaks.
 Alternatively, you can also buy a cheap viewfinder cover.

 11. Try long exposure Photography any time of the day